qurit/dynamicPET/README.md

 This code was developed by Nolla Sherifi (*nolla.sherifi@tum.de*) between October 2023 and March 2024 at the Technical University of Munich.

+## Changes Implemented by James
+* Directory structure (cleaned up i/o)
+* Removed some input parameters (dimension automatically grabbed from image, etc)
+* Fixed bug in bins calculation (previously not working for image dimensions other than 128)
+* New input for mu map units ("/cm", "/mm", or "/voxel")
+* Added new full length xcat phantom
+* **SimulateDynamicMultibedFDG.py** is now main.py.
+Run this script to start simulation.
+* tqdm (progress bars) was added, so this is a newly required dependecy (or it can be removed fairly easily)